 The Food Safety Authority of Ireland (FSAI) is committed to making the organisation a fair and inclusive place to work.

-The FSAI envisions itself as a future leader in equality, diversity and inclusion (EDI) in the Irish public sector.
-It believes in the premise of these concepts and intends to place EDI at the heart of all that they do.
+The FSAI envisions itself as a future leader in diversity, equity, inclusion and belonging (DEIB) in the Irish public sector.
+It believes in the premise of these concepts and intends to place DEIB at the heart of all that they do.
 In this way:

 - the FSAI and its staff will treat people equally and respectfully.